jpenalve/MLcourseProject/README.md

 # Project Description:
 The project will focus on classification of movement imagination and movement tasks using EEG signals.

-It is proven that thinking about different movements that one plans to execute, generate a different neural fooprint.
-This footprint can be detected by means of an EEG recording device.
+It has been proven that the mental planning or execution of different movements, produces different neuronal footprints.
+These footprints can be detected by means of an EEG recording device.
 The goal of this project is to classify different movements that subjects may think of or execute.

 # Report
 Please note that the report.html (which is basically the export of notebook) is under the folder ProjectCode.
 This readme file has almost the same content.